FHantke/brave-browser-wiki/Allow-Google-login---Social-Blocking.md

 1. It adds a third-party cookie exception for accounts.google.com so sites using `Login with Google` can work correctly.
 2. It enables `chrome.identity` for extensions so extensions like Google Keep and Google Calendar can retrieve an OAuth token from google to authenticate users.

-If you are not logged into Google, this option has no effect for you..
+If you are not logged into Google, this option has no effect for you.